Apply for a Glass Waste Trading License in Dubai

 Required documentation typically includes passport copies of all shareholders and directors, a business plan or No Objection Certificate where applicable, and proof of address.
 Since 100% foreign ownership is permitted, there is no requirement to engage a UAE national sponsor or local partner.

-Ongoing compliance obligations include annual licence renewal, adherence to UAE Federal Law No. 12 of 2018 on Integrated Waste Management, and any applicable approvals from Dubai Municipality for environmental matters.
+Ongoing compliance obligations include annual license renewal, adherence to UAE Federal Law No. 12 of 2018 on Integrated Waste Management, and any applicable approvals from Dubai Municipality for environmental matters.
 Physical facility requirements depend on whether you intend to hold stock; a flexi-desk arrangement may be sufficient for pure intermediary trading.
-For straightforward applications with complete documentation, the licence is typically issued within 3 to 7 working days.
+For straightforward applications with complete documentation, the license is typically issued within 3 to 7 working days.

 Key Regulatory and Environmental Approvals